philwhiles/frettler/README.md

 If you would like to see which chords frettler can show you for a given root, ie for A, use :

 ```
-./frettler guitar chord a --list
+./frettler guitar chord a --which
 Asus2   (a chord_sus2)    [A(P1), B(M2), E(P5)]
 Asus4/B   (a chord_sus4/B)    [A(P1), D(P4), E(P5)]
 Asus4/C   (a chord_sus4/C)    [A(P1), D(P4), E(P5)]